whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 8. Traceroute and ping combined
+## 8. Traceroute and Ping Combined

 This command is a combination of ping and traceroute commands.
 It is a diagnostic tool that continuously sends packets showing ping time for each hop.